defaultxr/xr-abstractions/README.md

 defaultxr's pure data abstractions
 ==================================
-This is a collection of pure data abstractions I've made.
+This is a collection of abstractions I've made for Pure Data.
 [If you find these useful, please consider donating to me to support the development of these abstractions and other tools.](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=2NCRJC5JSZ5KN&lc=US&item_name=defaultxr&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted)

 Please notify me of any bugs you find while using these abstractions.